 Please do not camp at the launch site.
 It is a private, working ranch and our gracious landowners have requested that we do not camp on the range.
 The Chaparral campground is just 2 miles East if you must be the first on the range in the morning.
 Round Mountain campground is located about 15 miles East of the launch site - just East of Wilkerson Pass.
 This campground is very popular among club members during our two-day launches.

 At 8,800 feet MSL, our launch site offers some interesting opportunities and challenges to the HPR flyer.
 It can also be extremely tough on your body.
 Bring plenty of fluids and sunscreen - regardless of the ambient temperature.
-There are no facilities or restaurants for 15 miles in any direction - something to keep in mind when bringing the family down.
-Non-flying visitors are generally welcome, but keep in mind there are inherent risks in high power rocketry, and this is probably not the best place for young children or pets.
+In wet years, you may also want bug spray.
+We provide limited, on-site sanitary facilities (think camp latrine).
+There are no other facilities or restaurants for 15 miles in any direction, though some snacks may be available at the Chaparral Store.
+Non-flying visitors are welcome as long as they agree to abide by our safety code, but keep in mind there are inherent risks in high power rocketry, and this is probably not the best place for young children or pets.

 Speaking of pets, the natives (buffalo) are not.
 Nor are they shy or small, and they can ruin your whole day, so leave them alone.

 Please be sure to pack out your trash!
 Do not leave spent igniters or junk lying around for the Buffalo to get into.
-Our launch site is the envy of the entire country - there will be zero tolerance on behavior which imposes upon our gracious hosts.
+Our launch site is the envy of the entire country - there will be zero tolerance of behavior which imposes upon or irritates our gracious hosts.